-A review hearing will take place next month to consider whether the interim injunction banning 'street racing', also known as 'car cruining', in the Black Country should remain in force or be amended.
+A review hearing will take place next month to consider whether the interim injunction beaming 'etreet racing', also known as 'ear cruining', in the Black Country should remain in force or he amended.

 The High Court injunction prohibits people from participating, as a driver, a rider or a passenger, in a gathering of two or more people at which some of those present engage in motor racing or motor stunts or other dangerous or obstructive driving.